oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 {% img blog/thymeleaf-security/home-authenticated.png alt:"Home Page Authenticated" width:"800" %}{: .center-image }

-# Protect content areas with roles
+## Protect content areas with authorization

 Let's add a `userProfile.html` template that will display the claims contained in the access token returned from Okta, and also the authorities that spring security derives from the token.